Parable of the Ten Virgins: Music

 Several religious musical compositions have been inspired by the parable.
 Its message was formed into a hymn, "Wachet auf, ruft uns die Stimme", by Philipp Nicolai, which Johann Sebastian Bach used for his chorale cantata Wachet auf, ruft uns die Stimme, BWV 140.
-The parable forms the theme for several hymns, including the 19th century hymn "Behold the Bridegroom Cometh" by George Frederick Root, which begins:
+The parable forms the theme for other hymns as well, including the 19th-century hymn "Behold the Bridegroom Cometh" by George Frederick Root, which begins:

 The Wise Virgins is a one-act ballet, written in 1941 by William Walton, based on the music of Johann Sebastian Bach, with choreography by Frederick Ashton.

 "Keep Your Lamp Trimmed and Burning" is a gospel blues song based on the parable.
 It has been recorded by such artists as Blind Willie Johnson, Reverend Pearly Brown, and Rev. "Blind" Gary Davis.

 Non-religious music has also used the parable as a theme, such as the ballet "The wise and the foolish virgins" by Swedish composer Kurt Atterberg (1887–1974), written in 1920.

 A reference is made to the parable in the 2002 Johnny Cash song "The Man Comes Around," which draws heavily on the Bible.

-On the 1974 album by Genesis - The Lamb Lies Down on Broadway, a reference to the parable is made in the song The Carpet Crawlers: "and the wise and foolish virgins giggle with their bodies glowing bright."
+On the 1974 album by Genesis — The Lamb Lies Down on Broadway — a reference to the parable is made in the song The Carpet Crawlers: "and the wise and foolish virgins giggle with their bodies glowing bright."

 Drama

 From early Christian times, the story of the ten virgins has been told as a mystery play.
 St Methodius wrote the Banquet of the Ten Virgins, a mystery play in Greek.
 Sponsus, a mid-11th-century play, was performed in both Latin and Occitan.
 The German play Ludus de decem virginibus was first performed on 4 May 1321.
 There was also a Dutch play of the late Middle Ages.

+Bread and Puppet Theater Theater premiered their anti-war performance "Grey Lady Cantata #1" on February 2, 1967 in context of Angry Arts Week in New York City.
+The performance included 100 Grey Lady puppets as the virgins (representing Vietnamese civilians, slain by military forces during the invasion in Vietnam), whose spirits are resurrected by their faith.
+During the puppet performance, the Judson Chamber Ensemble performed Wachet auf, ruft uns die Stimme, BWV 140.